san-sei/documents/content/en/docs/for_administrators/organization_unit/assign_an_admin_to_an_ou.md

 To define administrators for Organization Units through the Administrative menu, follow the below steps:

-- Access the Admin menu.
+1. Log in to the admin panel.
+2. Click the **Admin** section on the left-side menu.

-- Within the Admin menu, locate and select the "+ New Admin" button.
+3. Within the Admin menu, locate and select the **+New Admin** button.

-- Identify the specific Organization Unit for which you intend to assign a dedicated administrator.
+4. Identify the specific **Organization Unit Name** for which you intend to assign a dedicated administrator.

-- Choose the user or users who will serve as administrators for the selected Organization Unit.
+5. Choose the **User ID** who will serve as administrators for the selected Organization Unit.

-- Select the necessary administrative privileges for the selected admin(s) within their designated OUs.
+6. Select the necessary permissions for the new administrator.

-- Confirm and save the changes.
+7. save your changes by clicking the **Submit** button.